Mark Hofmann: Trial and sentencing

 During the bombing investigation, police discovered evidence of the forgeries in Hofmann's basement.
 They also found the engraving plant where the forged plate for Oath of a Freeman was made.
 Document examiner George Throckmorton analyzed several Hofmann documents that had previously been deemed authentic and determined they were forgeries.
 Three letters purportedly written from an Illinois prison by Smith used different ink, paper, and writing instruments.
 Because the letters had been authenticated by different experts, the inconsistencies had earlier escaped detection.
 Throckmorton also discovered that some documents, supposedly written by different people, had similar writing styles and that they had been written with homemade iron gall ink that looked cracked like alligator skin under a microscope, although authentic period ink did not.
 Investigators also found that a poem used to authenticate the handwriting in the Salamander Letter had been forged by Hofmann and inserted in a Book of Common Prayer once owned by Martin Harris.

 Hofmann was arrested in January 1986 and charged on four indictments totaling 27 counts, including first-degree murder, delivering a bomb, constructing or possessing a bomb, theft by deception, and communication fraud.
 A fifth indictment, containing an additional five counts of theft by deception, was added later in January.
 Hofmann initially maintained his innocence.
 However, at a preliminary hearing, prosecutors produced voluminous evidence of his forgeries and debts, as well as evidence linking him to the bombs.
 During the investigations, many of the prosecution team became convinced that they were being stonewalled by leaders of the LDS Church.
 Chief investigator Jim Bell said, "They're hiding something; the church is doing everything it can to make this as difficult as possible.
 I've never seen anything like this in a homicide investigation."

-Hofmann not only faced the prospect of the death penalty in Utah but was indicted on federal charges of possession of an unregistered machine gun.
+Hofmann not only faced the prospect of the death penalty in Utah but was indicted on federal charges of possession of an unregistered Uzi machine pistol.
 New York prosecutors also sought an indictment for the fraudulent sale of Oath of a Freeman.
 In January 1987, Hofmann pleaded guilty to two counts of second-degree murder, one count of theft by deception for forging the Salamander Letter, and one count of fraud for the bogus sale of the McLellin collection.
-The fact that Hofmann got off with a plea bargain instead of going to trial, where he would likely have faced the death penalty if found guilty, was quite puzzling to a reporter from the Los Angeles Times, who wrote, "In any other state, you'd see this thing go on trial, because that's how prosecutors’ reputations are made.
+The fact that Hofmann got off with a plea bargain instead of going to trial, where he would likely have faced the death penalty if found guilty, was quite puzzling to a reporter from the Los Angeles Times, who wrote, "In any other state, you'd see this thing go on trial, because that's how prosecutors' reputations are made.
 Going to trial and getting bad guys, big splashes, lots of exposure.
 Here you have a nice plea bargain."